ming6715/academic-kickstart/content/project/internal/survival/index.md

 ---
 title: Surival Analysis Using R
-summary: """The report answers the following questions by drawing the KM curves and revenue analysis, 1.Which kind of customers is more natural to leave?
+summary: The report answers the following questions by drawing the KM curves and revenue analysis, 1.Which kind of customers is more natural to leave?
 2.What is the retention plan?
 3.How much revenue will increase with the retention plan?
-"""

 tags:
 - Data processing
 date: "2020-03-10T00:00:00Z"